WaxFusion Staked WAX (LSWAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WaxFusion Staked WAX Price Prediction for 2025–2050

-According to your WaxFusion Staked WAX price prediction, the value of LSWAX is expected to change by 238.64%, reaching a price of 0.095179USD by 2050.
+According to your WaxFusion Staked WAX price prediction, the value of LSWAX is expected to change by 238.64%, reaching a price of 0.095096USD by 2050.

 Short Term WaxFusion Staked WAX Price Prediction For Today, Tomorrow, This Week, and 30 Days